Part-Time FTE Calculator

 What is FTE?

 Full-Time Equivalent (FTE) is a unit that measures the workload of an employed person in a way that makes workloads comparable across contexts.
 An FTE of 1.0 means full-time work.
+Understanding FTE helps when using a salary converter to calculate prorated compensation for part-time positions.

 FTE Calculation